uzmanshafi/COS10004---COMPUTER-SYSTEMS/README.md

-# COS10004---COMPUTER-SYSTEMS
-This Repo contains all my content for computer systems unit at Swinburne with the using of assembly code and simulated logic gates circuities
+# COS10004 - COMPUTER SYSTEMS

+This Repo content is to be only viewed for educational purposes and not to plagarise and used as your own work.

+- Logic Gate Circuit Tasks.
+- Assembly Coding.